authzforce/fiware/doc/UserAndProgrammersGuide.rst

    folder ``target/generated-sources/xjc``, one of which corresponds to your attribute provider XML type defined in the second step, therefore has the same name and also extends ``org.ow2.authzforce.xmlns.pdp.ext.AbstractAttributeProvider`` class corresponding to ``AbstractAttributeProvider`` type in the XML schema.
-For instance, in the Authzforce example aforementioned, this class is ``org.ow2.authzforce.core.xmlns.test.TestAttributeProvider``.
-In your case, we will refer to it as your *Attribute Provider Model Class*.
+For example, in the case of the Authzforce *Test Attribute Provider* aforementioned, the corresponding generated class is
+   ``org.ow2.authzforce.core.xmlns.test.TestAttributeProvider``.
+In your case and in general, we will refer to it as your *Attribute Provider Model Class*.

 #.
-Create the Attribute Provider implementation class.
-This Java class must extend
+Create your Attribute Provider factory and concrete implementation class (as in the *Factory* design pattern).
+The Java class must extend
    ``org.ow2.authzforce.core.pdp.api.CloseableAttributeProviderModule.FactoryBuilder<APM>``, where ``APM`` stands for your *Attribute Provider Model Class*.
 You may use the `AuthZForce TestAttributeProviderModule class <https://github.com/authzforce/core/blob/release-3.7.0/src/test/java/org/ow2/authzforce/core/test/utils/TestAttributeProviderModule.java>`_